exercism/x86-64-assembly/concepts/memory/introduction.md

 fn:
     mov byte [example1], 20   ; example1 now has value 20
-    mov qword [example2], rdx ; example2 now has value equal to the contents in rdx mov dword [example3], rax ; example3 now has value equal to the contents in rax
+    mov qword [example2], rdx ; example2 now has value equal to the contents in rdx mov dword [example3], eax ; example3 now has value equal to the contents in eax
 ```

 ### The LEA instruction